Where to Save My Files

 2) AFS Home Directory via Expandrive and the OpenAFS Client

-Some images have an icon labeled "Map AFS K drive" that will connect your K drive.
+Most images have an icon labeled "Map AFS" that will connect your K drive.
+Click on the icon and enter your campus password when prompted.

-Expandrive are installed on most of the Windows environments used in the VCL.
+Expandrive is installed on some of the Windows environments used in the VCL.
+It is similiar that it creates a K: drive, but is not as fast as Map AFS.

 3) AFS Home Directory via SCP/SFTP client (WinSCP).